dougaparry/dougaparry.github.io/_pages/teaching.md

 *Project Management* (2017-present): This block introduces students to key concepts of project management in the context of Information Technology projects.
 A particular emphasis is placed on Agile techniques.

+**Postgraduate Diploma in Knowledge and Information Management:**

+*Data Analysis* (2021): This session focuses on introducing the data analysis process, with an in-depth discussion of data collection, management, and wrangling, as well as exploratory data analysis techniques and modelling.